chainer/chainer.org/_posts/2017-10-06-chainer-for-theano-users.md

     (32, 6, 24, 24) <class 'chainer.variable.Variable'> <class 'numpy.ndarray'>

-Chainer provides many functions in `chainer.functions` and it takes NumPy array or `chainer.Variable` object as inputs.
+Chainer provides many functions in `chainer.functions` and it takes NumPy arrays or `chainer.Variable` objects as inputs.
 You can write arbitrary layer using those functions to make it differentiable.
-Note that a `chainer.Variable` object contains its actual data in `array` property.
+Note that a `chainer.Variable` object contains its actual data in the `array` property.

 **NOTE:**
 You can write the same thing using `L.Convolution2D` like this: